henkrijneveld/Microscope-PiCam/README.md

 and stored in a mediafolder on the Pi itself.

 The second problem using the camera's is focussing.
 A gemmological stereo microscope has objectives somewhat tilted from the horizontal plane to achieve the 3D effect.
-In gemcam, you see a preview (in reduced resolution, 1024px vs 4060px).
+In gemcam, you see a preview (in reduced resolution: 1024px.
+Full picture resolution will be 4056px).
 However, with a 400% magnification it is possible to get good focussing.

 The whitebalance is an other issue.
 Through the microscope you can seldom use the balancing out of the box.
 Gemcam let you manually select the gains in red and blue (green stays constant as part of the design of the HQ camera).
 By carefully obsering the image, comparing it to the image in the microscope it can be fine tuned to achieve the right colors.
 Note that white balancing is processed on the camera, so 10 or 12 bits are used (raw processing).
+A grey card (with white, 18% grey, and black) can be helpfull.

 The other controls can be set to get the most detail and dynamic range.
 Look at the live-histogram to avoid clipping.
+Sometimes the camera will need less light then the eye, so also play with the bbrightness controls on your microscope.

 Not that the primary driver for the quality of the picture is the reduction lens between microscope and camera.
 I use a rather cheap model.
 Before I finished gemcam, it was less noticable...